sergiibielskyi/parking/module3.md

 ![](https://github.com/sergiibielskyi/parking/blob/master/images/connectionhub.png)

-Don't forget tu put the name of Event Hub instance as well.
+Don't forget to put the name of Event Hub instance as well.

 Next step you need to create Cosmos DB with SQL API and one container.